TLABEGO/NumberRangeSummarizer/README.md

 ## How to run the code

-1. Please install Eclipse IDE
+1. Please download and install Eclipse IDE
 [Download Eclipse](https://www.eclipse.org/downloads/)

 2. Clone the project